 The Headteachers will ensure that the school environment encourages positive behaviour and that staff deal effectively with poor behaviour, and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently.
-They will also ensure that behaviour logs are effectively maintained and routinely analysed for trends and patterns and that staff receive relevant training.
+They will also ensure that behaviour logs are effectively maintained and routinely analysed for trends and patterns.